amingilani/auth0-rail5/README.md

 ### Descriptive Errors

-When authentication fails, you want to display the reason for the failure, so add this to your `config/initializers/omniauth.rb`
+Remember the `failure` callback?
+When authentication fails, you want to handle it gracefully, so on unsuccessful authentication, let's make Omniauth redirect there and pass along an error description.
+Add this to your `config/initializers/omniauth.rb`

 ```ruby
 OmniAuth.config.on_failure = Proc.new { |env|